“Those who have had lymphedema know how it feels.”

 Patients are surprised to learn the benefits of this innovative treatment and how the lymphatic system affects so much of our health.
 But even more surprising is how the Lymphatec Clinic doctors take the time to thoroughly study their situation before moving into the treatment phase.
 A first visit with Professor Garyaeva generally lasts at least two hours, as she is careful to look through all of the details and listen to the patient attentively.
 The treatment itself is outpatient and usually involves a daily injection with the purpose of bringing health through the lymphatic system.
 Since the injection is targeted, the dosage is lower and more effective than what a patient would experience elsewhere in the world.

-Larry is a building contractor from the American Midwest who was diagnosed with chronic leukemia a few years ago.
+John is a retired plumbing contractor from the State of Ohio in the USA who was diagnosed with chronic leukemia a few years ago.
 His latest tests showed a spike in his white blood cell count, but his American doctors offered him no options except to wait.

-Larry decided to send his tests to the Lymphatech Clinic.
-Three oncologists at the clinic, including Professor Garyaeva, spent 4 hours each, studying Larry’s test results.
+John decided to send his tests to the Lymphatech Clinic.
+Three oncologists at the clinic, including Professor Garyaeva, spent 4 hours each, studying John’s test results.
 They then sent him a detailed report in English.
-It was surprising for Larry to learn as the Lymphatech doctors explained that as they are members of both the Russian and American Cancer Societies, that they understand the approach to cancer treatments in both nations.
+It was surprising for John to learn as the Lymphatech doctors explained that as they are members of both the Russian and American Cancer Societies, that they understand the approach to cancer treatments in both nations.
 They then explained that with his present white blood count, that in Russia, chemotherapy treatments would have already been prescribed.

-The Lymphatech doctors’ report for Larry then explained that they had a high level of confidence that they could at least positively affect Larry’s situation, with a lymphatic system treatment.
+The Lymphatech doctors’ report for John then explained that they had a high level of confidence that they could at least positively affect John’s situation, with a lymphatic system treatment.

-Pleasantly surprised both by the doctors’ thoroughness, the price, and also simply an option other than “just waiting”, Larry immediately made plans to fly to Perm.
+Pleasantly surprised both by the doctors’ thoroughness, the price, and also simply an option other than “just waiting”, John immediately made plans to fly to Perm.
+Listen as John describes his experience at the Lymphatech Clinic in detail on the clinic’s Facebook page.

 Much of the clinic’s results can only be treated as anecdotal as there is not a large enough sample size to predict future results.
 But the list is more than fascinating: Alzheimer’s, Type 2 Diabetes, multiple sclerosis, arteriosclerosis, and much more.